apache/spark/docs/sql-ref-ansi-compliance.md

   - `try_divide`: identical to the division operator `/`, except that it returns `NULL` result instead of throwing an exception on dividing 0.
   - `try_sum`: identical to the function `sum`, except that it returns `NULL` result instead of throwing an exception on integral/decimal/interval value overflow.
   - `try_avg`: identical to the function `avg`, except that it returns `NULL` result instead of throwing an exception on decimal/interval value overflow.
-  - `try_element_at`: identical to the function `element_at`, except that it returns `NULL` result instead of throwing an exception on array's index out of bound or map's key not found.
+  - `try_element_at`: identical to the function `element_at`, except that it returns `NULL` result instead of throwing an exception on array's index out of bound.
   - `try_to_timestamp`: identical to the function `to_timestamp`, except that it returns `NULL` result instead of throwing an exception on string parsing error.

 ### SQL Keywords (optional, disabled by default)